zachll/FeedbackTailor/README.md

-# Geoduck
+# feedback-tailor

-Geoduck is a message tailoring system that prioritizes and frames performance feedback for individual healthcare providers.
+Feedback-tailor is a message tailoring system that prioritizes and frames performance feedback for healthcare providers.